 When should amblyopia be treated?

 Early treatment is easier and more likely to be successful than treatment that begins after age 5.
 All children should have a formal eye test before age 5.
-Have a child examined for amblyopia if one eye turns in or out, the eyes don’t appear to move together, the child seems to consistently prefer one eye over the other, the child has poor depth perception, or you believe he has a problem with vision.
+Have a child examined for amblyopia if one eye turns in or out, the eyes don’t appear to move together, the child seems to consistently prefer one eye over the other, the child has poor depth perception, or you believe they have a problem with vision.
 Often, amblyopia can be detected only by an eye doctor.

 How is amblyopia treated?